Frequently Asked Questions

 What safeguards are in place to protect patients?

-• Patients must meet stringent eligibility requirements, including being an adult, state resident (everywhere but Oregon and Vermont), mentally competent, and having a terminal diagnosis with a 6-month prognosis as confirmed by two licensed physicians.
+• Patients must meet stringent eligibility requirements, including being an adult, a state resident (everywhere but Oregon and Vermont), mentally competent, and having a terminal diagnosis with a 6-month prognosis as confirmed by two licensed physicians.

 • Only the patient can make the requests for medication.
 It is impossible to stipulate the request in an advance directive, living will, or any other end-of-life care document.